dyga01/dyga01/README.md

 # Welcome to My Profile!
-Hi, I’m Aidan Dyga.
-I'm a computer science and economics student at Allegheny College.
-I am interested in technology and its intersection with finance.
-I love to learn new things, and I am always open to collaborating on projects and ideas.
-I have experience in Python, Java, Javascript, HTML, and CSS.
-You can reach me on my LinkedIn if you would like to connect.
+Hi, I’m Aidan Dyga, a computer science and economics student at Allegheny College.
+I’m interested in technology and its intersection with finance.
+I love learning new things and am always open to collaborating on projects and ideas.
+I have experience in Python, Java, C, JavaScript, HTML, CSS, and various other languages, libraries, and tools.
+If you’d like to connect, feel free to reach out to me on LinkedIn.

 <!---